leshaan99/portfolio/README.md

-I create the portfolio website to show my skills, projects, contact information to the client.
-Using JavaScript, CSS and HTML.
+# Portfolio
+I created a portfolio website using ReactJs, Html, CSS, JavaScript.
+For showing my skills, projects and contact with a modern, responsive design.